 I am currently a Research Officer at the National Institute of Economic and Social Research (NIESR).
-My current projects include work for two government departments, assisting The Access Project with developing their evaluation capacity, and a research project for upReach.
+My current projects include work for two government departments, evaluating a randomised controlled trial in schools funded by the Education Endowment Foundation, and a research project for upReach and The Sutton Trust.
 I'm always keen to hear about new research opportunities in the fields of education, training and skills; labour markets; and policy evaluation.
 You can read my current CV here.

 I have just completed a PhD in Economics of Education in the Department of Quantitative Social Science at the UCL Institute of Education, University College London.
 My supervisors are Prof. Lorraine Dearden (IFS) and Prof. John Micklewright (UCL/IoE).

 Anders, J. Does an aptitude test affect socioeconomic and gender gaps in attendance at an elite university? - in DoQSS Working Papers, No. 14-07 (April 2014)